Tasmania-based, we are leaders in guided multi-day bushwalking tours.

 Our guided walks explore Tasmania’s national parks and World Heritage wilderness areas and cater to a range of experience levels.

-You can join our four day Maria Island Guided Walk, five day Frenchman’s Cap walk, six-day Overland Track walk, six-day Walls of Jerusalem walk, six-day Lake Oberon walk, nine-day South Coast Track, three day Mt Field, three days Freycinet Circuit and eight Day Western Arthurs Walk.
+You can join our four day Maria Island Guided Walk, five day Frenchman’s Cap walk, six-day Overland Track walk, six-day Walls of Jerusalem walk, three day Mt Field, three days Freycinet Circuit.

 The guided walking tours cover a diverse range of Tasmanian landscapes, from remote coasts and towering mountains to ancient forests and open button grass plains and offshore islands.